gradle/gradle/subprojects/docs/src/docs/release/notes.md

 As of Gradle 2.2, manually added `AntTarget` tasks no longer honor target dependencies.
 Tasks created as a result of `ant.importBuild()` (i.e. the recommended practice) are unaffected and will continue to work.

+### Sonar Runner Plugin

+The sonar runner plugin now forks a new jvm to analyze the project.
+Projects using the `sonar runner plugin` should double check their memory settings for the Gradle build.
+Some large projects increased the memory settings for Gradle just to successfully run the sonar runner and avoid OutOfMemoryExceptions in the according task.
+The memory used for the sonar runner can now be set explicitly.

+    sonarRunner {
+         forkOptions {
+             maxHeapSize = '1024m'
+             jvmArgs '-XX:MaxPermSize=128m'
+         }
+    }

+The default sonar runner version was updated to 2.3 which might cause trouble.
+The version is also configurable from now on.

+    sonarRunner {
+        toolVersion = '2.4'
+    }

+This feature was contributed by [Andrea Panattoni](https://github.com/zeeke).

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.